opentox/loael-paper/loael.md

 determined by the size of the MoE and its suitability to cover the uncertainties of the assessment.
 To be applicable, such an approach requires quantitative predictions of toxicological endpoints relevant for risk assessment.
-The present work focuses on prediction of chronic toxicity, a major and often pivotal endpoints of toxicological databases used for hazard identification and characterization of food chemicals.
+The present work focuses on the prediction of chronic toxicity, a major and often pivotal endpoint of toxicological databases used for hazard identification and characterization of food chemicals.

 In a previous study, automated read-across like models for predicting